Ch0wW/docker-hlds-won2/README.md

 4) Clone the project, and enter the project's directory.

-5) We'll set proper permissions for later, so that our user `hluser` will still have access to files later on on the `config` subdirectories.
+5) We'll set proper permissions for later, so that our user `hluser` will still have access to files later on to the `config` subdirectories.
 This will fix new files permissions for both the container & our user, as well as allowing custom sprays to be saved.
 ```bash
 setfacl -R -m d:u:hluser:rwx ./config/*
 setfacl -R -m u:hluser:rwx ./config/*